schulle4u/sivvy/README.md

 The finished program file can then be found in the Dist folder.

+## Usage

+After opening a CSV file, the table appears on the screen as formatted output.
+In addition to the table's actual columns, the row index — the number of the table row — is specified in the first column.
+The editor assumes that the first table row contains the column headers.
+Therefore row index 1 is the first data row, not the header row.
+To edit or create a new row, enter the corresponding row index in the command line below the table and press Enter.
+This opens the editing screen where you can enter a new data record or edit existing ones.
+To change the header, enter 0 as the row index.
+Above the table is the status display, which shows all success and error messages.

+Sivvy also supports a few simple commands for controlling the program.
+You can call up a list of all commands at any time by typing "h" in the command line.

+* "s" to toggle status message display (all or 5 most recent messages)
+* "c" to clear status messages
+* "h" to print a list of available commands
+* "q" to exit the program

 ## Development

 Copyright (C) Steffen Schultz, released under the terms of the MIT license.